The DoLS code of practice (32) is invaluable for understanding the roles and responsibilities created by these Safeguards.

 - Respond to requests to review a standard authorisation and carry out a review when appropriate.

 - Suspend and, where appropriate, terminate a standard authorisation if the person is detained under the MHA 1983 for up to 28 days (Schedule A1 of the MCA 2005 (47) para.
 93(2) does not specify who holds the responsibility to suspend the standard authorisation).
 The standard forms 14 and 15 issued for the suspension of standard authorisation and the lifting of the suspension are listed as forms for the managing authority to complete.
-This guidance follows paragraph 8.30 of the DoLS code of practice (48) which specifies that the standard authorisation is suspended, and the suspension lifted, by the supervisory body.
+This guidance follows paragraph 8.30 of the DoLS code of practice (48)

 - Terminate the deprivation of liberty standard authorisation when appropriate.